steviebaa/colors/README.md

   color.opacity
   /** Return the opacity in HEX representation. */ color.opacityAsHex
+	/** Generates and returns an "on" color with sufficient contrast to the current color */ color.on

 // Setters
   /** Set the red value of the color [0,255]. */